Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

 ![image](https://github.com/user-attachments/assets/acee1a46-479c-490c-8207-94438f1f0551)

 - Follow the loging procedure, by providing the code and provide your Azure account credentials.
 At the end you will be successfully loged in.
-Now you need to wait up to 10 minutes before abling to continue to the next step
+Now you need to wait up to 10 minutes before being able to continue with the next step.

 ![image](https://github.com/user-attachments/assets/e8ae8572-8439-457f-ae56-0af14d1ca730)